Connect a Laravel application to PlanetScale

 Next, you need to set up your PlanetScale database and connect to it in the Laravel application.

-If this is your first time in the dashboard, you'll be prompted to go through a database creation walkthrough where you'll create a new database.
+If this is your first time in the dashboard, you'll be prompted to create an organization and go through the database creation walkthrough.
 Otherwise, click "New database" > "Create new database".

 - Name — You can use any name with lowercase, alphanumeric characters, or underscores.
 We also permit dashes, but don't recommend them, as they may need to be escaped in some instances.